 What are the financial costs and assistance for SEEDS and Outdoor Experiences?

 The Outdoor and SEEDS Experiences both have a registration cost.
-The Outdoor Experiences range from $295 to $475, depending on the type of trip.
+The Outdoor Experiences range from $300 to $500, depending on the type of trip.
 The SEEDS Experience registration fee is $150.
-Financial assistance is available for those who request it and are identified as a Reed financial aid recipient.
+Limited financial assistance is available for those who request it and are identified as Reed financial aid recipients.

 In order to make these programs as safe and enjoyable as possible, drugs and alcohol are not permitted.
 Due to high-risk fire conditions in the fall, smoking is not allowed at all during the Outdoor Experiences.